Elizabeth Arndorfer, The David & Lucile Packard Foundation

 Alicia Harris is the Reproductive Health, Rights and Justice Program Officer at The Grove Foundation.
 Previously, she implemented sexual violence prevention education at the University of California, Berkeley.
 In addition, she has worked with a number of Bay Area organizations focusing on LGBTQ health, reproductive justice and sexuality education.
 Recently, she served as Co-Chair of the Board of Directors for ACCESS Women’s Health Justice, a non-profit organization dedicated to ending institutional and practical barriers to reproductive health.
 Alicia earned a BA from Vassar College and an MPH from UC Berkeley.
 Alicia is also Manager, Reproductive Justice Program at the Grove Action Fund.

-Surina Khan is CEO of the Women’s Foundation of California where she leads the Foundation’s work to advance gender, racial, and economic justice.
+Surina Khan is CEO of Women’s Foundation California, where she leads the Foundation’s work to advance gender, racial, and economic justice.
 The Foundation’s program strategy is focused on building community-based power through investing in nonprofit organizations, training community leaders in policy advocacy, connecting key partners, and mobilizing significant financial resources.
-For more than two decades, Surina has been a leader in the philanthropic and nonprofit social justice sector starting with local community-based publishing in New England and then shifting to national and global work on an array of social justice issues including women’s rights, LGBT rights, human rights, and democratic and civic participation.
+For more than three decades, Surina has been a leader in the philanthropic and nonprofit social justice sector starting with local community-based publishing in New England and then shifting to national and global work on an array of social justice issues including gender justice, LGBT rights, human rights, and democratic and civic participation.
 She served the social justice and philanthropic sector in a variety of ways including previous positions at the Ford Foundation, OutRight Action International, and Political Research Associates.
-She currently serves on several Boards including Funders for LGBTQ Issues, Alliance for Justice, La Cocina and the Closing the Women’s Wealth Gap Initiative.
+She serves on several Boards including Funders for Reproductive Equity, Voices for Progress, CalNonprofits, and the American LGBTQ+ Museum.
+Her previous Board service has included Funders for LGBTQ Issues, Alliance for Justice, La Cocina, and the Astraea Lesbian Foundation for Justice.
 She is a recognized expert on gender, racial, and economic justice issues and is a frequent commentator on the power of women’s philanthropy.